This page provides information about:

 - new benefits that are being introduced.

 PIP (Personal Independence Payment)

-* Claimants on fixed period DLA awards for renewal
+- claimants on fixed period DLA awards for renewal

-* Young people turning 16.
+- young people turning 16.

-* DLA claimants reporting a change in their condition
+- DLA claimants reporting a change in their condition

 Local Welfare Support Scheme

 To help those in serious need, Leeds City Council has a Local Welfare Support Scheme.
 The scheme is based on providing support to people through direct awards of goods and services.
-For more information about the scheme see the Local Welfare Support Scheme leaflet in the downloads section.
+For more information about the scheme see the Local Welfare Support Scheme leaflet in the Documents section.

 If you are struggling to pay your rent, council tax & other bills as a result of these changes Stepchange, a charity for debt management, will be able to help you (see the external links section on this page).